peter-sattler/stats-api/README.md

  ### GET /statistics

  This is the main end-point of this task, this end-point have to execute in constant time and memory (O(1)).
-It returns the statistic based on the transactions which happened in the last 60 seconds.
+It returns the following statistics based on the transactions which happened in the last 60 seconds.

+Returns:

 ```
-Returns:
 {
     "sum": 1000,
     "avg": 100,